5iddy/strings/README.md

 # How to run this program

-Here are the instructions to run this program in linux
+Here are the instructions to run this program in linux.

 ```shell
 $ git clone https://github.com/5iddy/strings.git
 $ cd strings